andersonmalheiro/ecommerce-client-mfe/README.md

 # Micro-frontends / Microservices application

-The main objective of this repository is to create a full-stack implementation of a simple e-commerce application, but involving micro-front-ends and services, CI / CD, deploy using AWS, focusing on learning new technologies.
+The main objective of this repository is to create a implementation of a simple e-commerce application, but involving micro-front-ends, CI / CD, deploy using AWS, focusing on learning new technologies.

 ---